 - 8-OHdG marker found in the urine as a reliable indicator of oxidative stress

 - Marker of glutathione requirements, an important antioxidant

 Neurotransmitters and hormones

 Neurotransmitters and their metabolites are critical in regulating mood, sleep, motivation and energy.

-- Dopamine, serotonin, epinephrine/ norepinephrine
+- metabolites of Dopamine, epinephrine/ norepinephrine

 If you are interested in functional medicine testing: please contact us at email@example.com or make an enquiry online.
 We have a number of different tests available and it is most helpful, and cost effective, to carry out an initial assessment with your Nutritionist before testing.